nswarm/protox/README.md

 # protox

-protox is an executable that generates code, type definitions, or related output based on the [Protobuf IDL](https://developers.google.com/protocol-buffers/docs/reference/proto3-spec).
-Output is formatted using [rhai](https://rhai.rs/book/) scripts _or_ [handlebars](https://handlebarsjs.com/) templates.
+`protox` is an executable that generates code, type definitions, or related output based on the [Protobuf IDL](https://developers.google.com/protocol-buffers/docs/reference/proto3-spec).
+Output is formatted using [rhai](https://rhai.rs/book/) scripts or [handlebars](https://handlebarsjs.com/) templates.

-protox is built to generate output based on a set of types or APIs. protox can eliminate the need to write IDL parsing logic or a protobuf compiler plugin by letting you get straight to writing much simpler scripts or templates.
+`protox` is built to generate output based on a set of types or APIs. `protox` can eliminate the need to write IDL parsing logic or a protobuf compiler plugin by letting you get straight to writing much simpler scripts or templates.

 You as a user provide:
 - A set of files written in a supported Google's protobuf IDL.
 - A configuration file that defines the specifics of your output, e.g. naming conventions of your output.
 - A set of either rhai script files or handlebars template files that define how the data should be structured when rendering.

-protox produces:
+`protox` produces:
 - A set of files based on the proto definitions.
 For example equivalent type definitions across multiple languages or another IDL entirely.

 ## Installation

-Currently protox must be cloned/downloaded from source and built with `cargo build`.
-Then you can run it with `cargo run -- <protox args go here>`.
+Currently `protox` must be cloned/downloaded from source and built with `cargo build`.
+Then you can run it with `cargo run -- <protox args go here>` or by invoking the built executable directly.

 ## Usage

 Run `protox --help` to get information on the command line usage.

-Take a look at `examples/run-examples.sh` which runs protox on the input inside `examples/input` and will produce sets of output in `examples/output`.
+Take a look at `examples/run-examples.sh` which runs `protox` on the input inside `examples/input` and will produce sets of output in `examples/output`.

 See [Scripts](#scripts) below for getting started with the scripted renderer.